NikurasuN/Test/README.md

 The script configures (if needed) and builds the project before starting `hero_line_wars.exe`.
 To use a different build directory, pass `--build-dir <path>` or set the `BUILD_DIR` environment variable.
 If you already have a preferred CMake generator, set `CMAKE_GENERATOR` before invoking the script.
 Otherwise it attempts to pick a sensible default (preferring Ninja when available, and falling back to Visual Studio 2022 when MSBuild is detected) so that you don't need the legacy `nmake` tool on your `PATH`.

-After building with CMake, a Windows-native launcher (`run_game.exe`) is generated in the build output.
-Double-click it (or run it from the terminal) to locate `hero_line_wars.exe` in the build tree and start the duel without scripting.
+After building with CMake, a platform-native launcher (`run_game` on macOS/Linux, `run_game.exe` on Windows) is generated in the build output.
+Double-click it (or run it from the terminal) to locate the appropriate `hero_line_wars` binary in the build tree and start the duel without scripting.

+### Running from IntelliJ IDEA (with the C++ plugin)

+IntelliJ IDEA can import the repository directly as a CMake project.
+After cloning, follow these steps:

+1. Open IntelliJ IDEA and choose **File ▸ Open…**, then select the repository folder.
+The IDE detects `CMakeLists.txt` and configures the project automatically.
+2. Make sure the bundled CMake toolchain points to a compiler that can build C++17 (for example, MSVC 2022 on Windows, or `clang`/`gcc` on macOS/Linux) and click **Reload CMake Project** if prompted.
+3. In the run/debug configuration selector, create a new **CMake Application** configuration.
+Choose either the `run_game` target (recommended) or the `hero_line_wars` binary, and set the working directory to the corresponding build folder (e.g. `cmake-build-debug`).
+4. Press **Build** and then **Run** (or **Debug**) on the configuration.
+IntelliJ will invoke CMake, compile the project, and launch the game inside the IDE console.

+If you prefer to rely on the launcher, the `run_game` target automatically locates the compiled executable within the chosen CMake configuration so that you do not have to manage post-build steps manually.

 ```bash
 cmake -S . -B build/release -DCMAKE_BUILD_TYPE=Release